 - David Hoover, Athletic Director and ASA Coordinator

-Oasis encourages students to participate in our After School Activities (ASA) Program.
+OIS encourages students to participate in our After School Activities (ASA) Program.
 Whether your child is in elementary school, middle school, or high school, the ASA Program offers a wide variety of activities to help all students explore their interests.
 We invite members from the local community to operate our ASA Program in order to give students more choices and opportunities to pursue lessons beyond our formal curriculum.

 The ASA Program enriches the students’ learning experience in many ways!
 Here are some of the benefits and reasons to participate in the ASA Program.

 The ASA Program gives students the opportunity to